Guide to foraging for guinea pigs

 List of Unsafe Wild Plants for Guinea Pigs and Rabbits

 While there are plenty of safe plants to forage for your guinea pigs, there are also plenty of unsafe plants out there.
-This list is not exhaustive, so do not assume a plant is safe if it is not listed below.
+This list is not exhaustive, so don’t assume a plant is safe if it’s not listed below.
 As a rule of thumb, evergreens and anything growing from bulbs tend to be inedible for guinea pigs and rabbits.
+Also, note that grass cuttings should not be fed to guinea pigs and rabbits as they’re a blend of various plants.
+They can also lead to a build-up of gastric gases.

 Buttercups